 In addition to individuals pulling pranks on one another, it is now customary for mass media to trick their audiences with large-scale hoaxes.
 This has become particularly popular in the age of the internet and has drawn increased attention to April Fools' Day.

 Due to its prevailing popularity in contemporary culture, April Fools' Day may feel like a modern phenomenon.
 In reality, the idea of April 1st serving as a day of silliness has existed for centuries—perhaps even extending as far back as ancient Rome.

 Like other holidays (including Halloween, Valentine's Day, and even Mardi Gras), April Fools' Day is believed to have evolved from a pagan celebration.
 Specifically, historians have linked it to Hilaria, a series of ancient festivals honoring Cybele, the mother of the gods.

 Hilaria was held for several days surrounding the vernal—or spring—equinox, with a feria stativa (or holiday) occurring on March 25.
 On this day, people refrained from working and instead partook in festivities, including a solemn procession and silly games.
 The most highly anticipated event, however, was likely the masquerade.
-This jovial custom enabled people from all walks of life to escape everyday life’s monotony and, most importantly, make mischief—a concept that would be at the core of April Fools’ Day centuries later.
+This jovial custom of putting on disguises enabled people from all walks of life to escape everyday life's monotony and, most importantly, make mischief—a concept that would be at the core of April Fools' Day centuries later.

 Much like the details of its possible precursor, the exact date and details of the first April Fools' Day are not known.
 However, historians have noted a few possibilities, including a Middle English tale, an official date change in France, and a Flemish poem.